C++ Compilation and Linkage

 - Preprocessing —

 #include,#define, conditional compilation.
-Output: a single text "translation unit" with macros expanded and headers inlined. - Compilation — translation unit → object file (
+Output: single text translation unit (macros expanded, headers inlined). - Compilation — TU → object file (

 .o/.obj).
-Each TU is compiled independently; the compiler does not see other TUs. - Assembly — assembly text → machine code (usually integrated with the compilation step).
+Each TU compiled independently; compiler can't see other TUs. - Assembly — asm text → machine code (usually integrated with compile).

-- Linking — multiple object files + libraries → a single executable or shared library.
+- Linking — object files + libraries → executable / shared lib.
 Resolves cross-TU symbol references.

 foo.cpp ──[preprocess]──► foo.i ──[compile]──► foo.o ──┐